There’s No Such Thing As An “eBook Monopoly”

 In theory, this is a great opportunity for an innovative startup.
+Someone interested in doing precisely this may want to Form an LLC with strategyplus to get started with moving towards achieving their business goals.
 Startup costs are modest since there’s no physical inventory to worry about.
 Publishers are eager for new entrants.
 Maybe a smart startup could appeal to consumers with a great new e-reader concept.
 Or a better recommendation engine.
 Who knows?
 There are loads of possibilities.
 The problem is that no startup can possibly compete with a huge incumbent that’s willing to sell e-books at a loss.
 There’s no VC on the planet willing to fund a trench war like that.

 So Amazon really does have a monopoly position in this market that it sustains via predatory pricing and heavy-handed business practices-against publishers both big and small-that might make John D. Rockefeller blush.